Ashish Jha: COVID-19 pandemic

 In March 2022, it was announced that Jha would succeed Jeffrey Zients as the White House Coronavirus Response Coordinator.
 Jha succeeded Zients on April 5, 2022.

 Brown University School of Public Health

 Jha took office as the third dean of the Brown University School of Public Health in September 2020, following appointment in March that year.
 During Jha's tenure and the concurrent COVID-19 pandemic, the school expanded its programs, physical footprint, and faculty.
+Jha departed Brown in December 2025.